smf33/InstagramFollowerBot/README.md

 Bot for Instagram, in .Net Core, using a Chrome client and Selenium for command it.

 Main functions :
+- Unfollow users whose doesn't follow you
 - Follow users which are following you
-- Follow based on Insta Suggestions
+- Follow based on Insta Explore Suggestions
-- Unfollow users whose doesn't follow you
+- Search or Explore Photos to Like
 - Can work with a remote Selenium grid and/or in docker

 *Tags	: Instagram, Chrome, Selenium, C#, .Net, Core, bot, robot*